xlson/groovycsv/README.md

 At the moment there's no official release so you will have to download and build it yourself using the [Gradle](http://www.gradle.org/) build script.

+*Important*

+Package structure was changed from `com.xlson.csvparser` to `com.xlson.groovycsv` between release 0.1 and 0.2.

 ## Features